 FIRST Robotics, which stands for For Inspiration and Recognition of Science and Technology, is a global organization that encourages students of all ages to explore technological and scientific concepts through various competitions.
 It was founded by Dean Kamen in 1989.
-There are three main competitions: FLL, or FIRST LEGO League; FTC, or FIRST Tech Challenge; and FRC, or FIRST Robotics Competition.
+There are three main competitions: FIRST LEGO League (FLL), FIRST Tech Challenge (FTC), and FIRST Robotics Competition (FRC).
 Participants can join their school’s Robotics team and enter the competition, creating a robot alongside their peers!
-Not only does FIRST Robotics give students STEM-related exposure, but it fosters friendships, connections, and real-world skills that can aid students later in life.
+Not only does FIRST Robotics give students STEM-related exposure, but it fosters friendships, connections, and real-world skills that students will carry with them later in life.

-For more information, make sure to check out the FIRST official website here: FIRST Official Website
+For more information, check out the FIRST official website here: FIRST Official Website

 FIRST® inspires young people to be science and technology leaders and innovators by engaging them in exciting mentor-based programs that build science, engineering, and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication, and leadership.